- In 1066, a new kind of monarchy started in England.

 It is not clear from the writing if Edward meant for Harold to be King or just guard.
 Historians are not even sure if he said it in the first place.
 Even if Edward woke up just before the end, he probably wasn’t able to think clearly enough to make a will.

-The New English King
+The New English King in the Norman Conquest

 In England, people did not automatically get the throne when a king died.
 It was given to someone who was not the closest relative.
 The new King of England would be chosen from people who had a direct bloodline from the previous king, an alliance to him when he was still alive, and the leading nobles by their side.